 Alopecia affects males and females and can vary in appearance from tiny random bald patches to total baldness.
 Although the condition does not cause the sufferer any physical pain, it can be the source of deep emotional distress.

-Male and Female Alopecia Treatment – contact us now to arrange your free initial consultation at our London clinic.
+Alopecia Treatment London – For male or female alopecia treatments, contact us now to arrange your free initial consultation at our London clinic.

 What causes Alopecia Areata?